 The Basilica of Ta’ Pinu

 The second point on our list was the Basilica of Ta’ Pinu, Malta’s national shrine and main pilgrimage site.
 It’s located in the middle of open countryside between the villages of Gharb and Ghammar.

 The records of the basilica, which was a small medieval chapel at the time, date back to the 16th century.
 Legend has it that in 1883, a local fieldworker was passing by as she heard a voice coming from inside the chapel.
 When she walked inside, the voice supposedly coming from the painting of the Assumption to Heaven of Our Lady asked her to recite three Hail Mary’s.

 The news spread quickly.
 People started attributing numerous miracles to Our Lady of the Assumption and organising pilgrimages.
 Soon, the need to build a larger church arose in order to accommodate the ever-growing number of visitors from all over the world.

 The basilica in its current form was built between 1920 and 1932.
 The inside of the church is decorated with splendid sculptures all carved in Maltese stone.
 Behind the altar, you can find the original chapel along with the said painting.
 You can say a prayer, fill in a form describing your prayer intentions, and leave it in one of the boxes provided.

 My favourite part of the basilica were the corridors on both sides of the altar.
 They are filled with various ex-votos left by the people who were allegedly miraculously healed.
 These include crutches, photographs, and newspaper excerpts.
 It was a very important and emotional visit for me, as we had a family friend who was battling cancer at the time.
-Sadly, she lost the battle last November.
+Sadly, she passed away last November.
 Still, I would strongly recommend visiting Ta’ Pinu.
 Seeing this majestic basilica towering over the countryside is truly remarkable, especially at sunset.